coalescecreate/reppam/README.md

 ### Roadmap ###

 * Option to expand bounds to show initial countryand then the nearest store to that country.
-* Show info window when using method show on map - needs to have markers as a global plugin object.
 * Add distance to info windows when show nearest store has been used.
 * Show next closest store.

 ### Changelog ###

+**Version 0.5.0**
+Info window now shows when using method showOnMap.

 **Version 0.4.0**
 Added new methods to remove and replace coordinates.
 Changed when data is saved to .data() so that it happens after async changes.